Rhonda Shelford Jansen, Unangax̂

 The Loopty Loo Course

-The track at Hiland, where the runners hold practice and will race this year, is 377 meters long.
+The track at Hiland, where the runners workout and race, is 337 meters long.
 We found an exact replica in the field at Alaska Pacific University.
 Runners, both our Hiland runners and our community runners, will have a choice of 20 minutes, 40 minutes, or 60 minutes of time in which to run as far as possible.
 If you are a virtual runner, you can join us by running anywhere and accumulating as much distance as you can in 20/40/60 minutes.

 Can you run as fast as Gina?
 Choose the 20-minute course to be eligible for the Run Like Gina Award.
 Can you run as far as Sarah?
 Choose the 60-minute course to be eligible for the Run Like Sarah Award.
 If you think you can run as fast as Gina and as far as Sarah, choose the 40-minute course to be eligible for both awards.